-We all make choices about the money we earn and how we spend it.
+We all make income and expense choices.
 Inadvertently, this often ends up dictating our lifestyles, taking the power of lifestyle design out of our hands.

 In Part 1 of this two-part series, I outlined my exact income sources for 2011, along with some of the logistics of how I get paid and file taxes.

 Today, I’ll discuss why I don’t make more money, and how I don’t actually suffer for it given my income and expense choices.

 Making More Income